 J&K shifting of capital

-Recently, for the first time in 144 years, the Jammu & Kashmir (J&K) administration has decided to halt the bi-annual shifting of the capital, called ‘Durbar move’ due to the ongoing Covid-19 crisis.
+Recently, for the first time in 144 years, the Jammu & Kashmir (J&K) administration has decided to halt the bi-annual shifting of the capital, called the ‘Durbar move’ due to the ongoing Covid-19 crisis.

-From May to October, governmental offices are housed in the summer capital of J&K, Srinagar, and the other six months in its winter capital, Jammu.
+From May to October, governmental offices are housed in the summer capital of J&K, Srinagar, and for the other six months in its winter capital, Jammu.

-Durbar Move acts as a bridge betwee
+Durbar Move acts as a bridg

 Centre approves extension of Bank Board Bureau members’